mapbox/mapbox-gl-draw/README.md

 var Draw = new MapboxDraw();

 // Map#addControl takes an optional second argument to set the position of the control.
-// If no position is specified the control defaults to `top-left`.
+// If no position is specified the control defaults to `top-right`.
 See the docs
 // for more details: https://www.mapbox.com/mapbox-gl-js/api/map#addcontrol

-map.addControl(Draw, 'top-right');
+map.addControl(Draw, 'top-left');

 map.on('load', function() {
   // ALL YOUR APPLICATION CODE